 There are lots of reasons why you might need to have a tooth extracted.
 These include:

-Your dentist at Bayswater Dental Clinic will explain how to prepare for your procedure.
+Your dentist at Emergency Dentist London Pro Clinic will explain how to prepare for your procedure.
 It is important to let your dentist know about any medical conditions, allergies or recent surgery, as well as any medicines you’re taking.

 Your dentist will discuss with you what will happen before, including any pain you might have.
 If you’re unsure about anything, ask.
 No question is too small.
 Being fully informed will help you feel more at ease and will allow you to give your consent for the procedure to go ahead.